 The beta is progressing nicely and no showstoppers have been reported in the forums or via IRC.

 Some topics get closed such as offering to pay, abusive conversations or when authors support their “pro” version in the forums.
 Topics that attract spam get shutdown as well.
 But unless a topic is getting spammy or risks getting spammy then topics ought not be be closed too quickly.

 For example if someone seeks support for a commercial product then that poster should be directed at that vendor’s support site.
-But the topic can be left open because the discussion may be about something outside of that product such as navigation menus, CSS, etc. Those answers can be informative and help the poster without getting into commercial product support.
+But the topic can be left open because the discussion may be about something outside of that product such as navigation menus, CSSCSS CSS is an acronym for cascading style sheets.
+This is what controls the design or look and feel of a site., etc. Those answers can be informative and help the poster without getting into commercial product support.